ubirch/ubirch-testkit/TestKit.md

         "V": "<supply voltage in [V]>"
     }
  ```
-In the next step, the device generates a **Ubirch Protocol Package** (*UPP*) with the unique hash of the serialised data,
+In the next step, the device generates a **Ubirch Protocol Package** (*"UPP"*) with the unique hash of the serialised data,
  UUID and timestamp and signs it using the crypto functionality of the SIM card applet.
 The private key is stored in the
  secure storage of the SIM card and can not be retrieved.

-The sealed data hash is then sent to the **ubirch authentication service** (*"Niomon"*), where it will be verified with the
+The sealed data hash is then sent to the **ubirch authentication service** (*"Niomon"*), where it will be verified with
- previously registered public key and anchored to the blockchain.
+ the previously registered public key and anchored to the blockchain.

 ### LED
 The LED on the GPy flashes blue during the initialisation process.
 If anything goes wrong (or initialisation finished),